The project: Supplying drinking water in the Algarve

 - Etachrom and Etanorm for treated water distribution.

 - Large tubular casing pumps of the SNW series pumps for raw water intake.

-Horizontal single-stage close-coupled annular casing pump, with ratings and main dimensions to EN 733, with replaceable casing wear rings and motor-mounted variable speed system.
-With KSB SuPremE, a magnetless synchronous reluctance motor of efficiency class IE4/IE5 to IEC TS 60034-30-2:2016, for operation with the KSB PumpDrive 2 or KSB PumpDrive 2 Eco variable speed system without rotor position sensors.
+Horizontal single-stage close-coupled circular casing pump, with ratings and main dimensions to EN 733, with replaceable casing wear rings and motor-mounted variable speed system.
+With KSB SuPremE, a magnetless synchronous reluctance motor (exception: motor sizes 0.55 kW / 0.75 kW with 1500 rpm are designed with permanent magnets) of efficiency class IE4/IE5 to IEC TS 60034-30-2:2016, for operation on a KSB PumpDrive 2 or KSB PumpDrive 2 Eco variable speed system without rotor position sensors.
 Motor mounting points in accordance with EN 50347, envelope dimensions in accordance with DIN V 42673 (07-2011).
 ATEX-compliant version available.